 "Heat is an obvious source of damaged hair’s dryness and unmanageability."

-It really robs hair of the moisture that is crucial to its lush feel.
+Heat damaged hair is robbed of the moisture that is crucial to its lush feel.
 In fact, if a heat appliance is too hot, it can actually cause the water in the hair to boil and for bubbles of heat to form inside the softened hair shaft!
 This, too, is a source of damaged hair.
-Minimizing the use of heat on your hair and setting your heated styling tools at the lowest possible temperature will work like a charm to help keep your hair soft and healthy looking.
+Minimizing the use of heat on your hair and setting your heated hair styling tools at the lowest possible temperature will work like a charm to help keep your hair soft and healthy looking.

 It’s much easier to treat hair before it’s damaged, versus treating damaged hair.
-Unfortunately once the cuticle is significantly damaged, it cannot be 100% repaired.
+Unfortunately, once the cuticle is significantly damaged, it cannot be 100% repaired.
+Explore Pantene Total Damage Care range of hair products to treat damaged hair in 14 days.
 This is a case where an ounce of prevention is worth a pound of cure, and your best weapon is conditioner.
 The internal structure of hair is dependent on strong sulfur bonds and weaker hydrogen bonds.
-Without sufficient moisture, the number of hydrogen bonds may be reduced.
-Conditioning allows re-establishment of the hydrogen bonds and improves the moisture content of damaged hair by improving the weatherproofing of the cuticle.
+Without enough moisture, the number of hydrogen bonds in the hair may be reduced.
+Hair Conditioning allows re-establishment of the hydrogen bonds and improves the moisture content of damaged hair by improving weatherproofing of the cuticle.

-The star ingredient in Pantene conditioners is a special positively-charged dimethicone, a silicone compound that selectively deposits onto the damaged hair sites.
+Pantene offers vast range of hair conditioners for all hair types.
+The star ingredient in Pantene hair conditioners is a special positively-charged dimethicone, a silicone compound that selectively deposits onto the damaged hair sites.
 Dimethicone also protects the hair from damage by reducing its resistance to brushing, combing and styling while it’s wet as well as dry.

 Having an in-depth knowledge of what causes damaged hair is the first step in getting and keeping your most beautiful hair, and this list is a good crib sheet of the biggest offenders: